unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 ---
 home: false
-title: "Setting-up your UNS Node"
+title: "Setting-up your <uns>uns.network</uns> Node"
 ---

 # Setting-up your Node

 ## Introduction

-Here we will help you set up a UNS relay node and/or forger node.
+Here we will help you set up a <uns>uns.network</uns> relay node and/or forger node.

-To make your life easier, we've built Docker images of UNS nodes.
+To make your life easier, we've built Docker images of <uns>uns.network</uns> nodes.

 ### What is docker